lord-dubious/understand.me/docs/developer_guide/part2_development_environment_setup.md

         EXPO_PUBLIC_GOOGLE_GENAI_API_KEY=your_google_genai_api_key
         EXPO_PUBLIC_ELEVENLABS_API_KEY=your_elevenlabs_api_key
         SENTRY_DSN=your_sentry_dsn
-        # Add other keys as needed for PicaOS, Dappier, Nodely if they are client-facing
+        # Add other keys as needed for AI Orchestration Layer, Dappier, Nodely if they are client-facing
         EXPO_PUBLIC_PICAOS_API_ENDPOINT=your_picaos_endpoint
         EXPO_PUBLIC_DAPPIER_API_KEY=your_dappier_key
         EXPO_PUBLIC_NODELY_GATEWAY_URL=your_nodely_ipfs_gateway_or_api
         # UPSTASH_REDIS_REST_URL=your_upstash_redis_rest_url (Primarily for backend services)
         # UPSTASH_REDIS_REST_TOKEN=your_upstash_redis_rest_token (Primarily for backend services)
         ```
-    *   For server-side components (e.g., Supabase Edge Functions, PicaOS services, Nodely workflows), environment variables are typically set in the respective service's configuration panel or deployment environment.
-Refer to Supabase documentation for Edge Functions, and PicaOS/Nodely specific setup for their services.
+    *   For server-side components (e.g., Supabase Edge Functions, AI Orchestration Layer services, Nodely workflows), environment variables are typically set in the respective service's configuration panel or deployment environment.
+Refer to Supabase documentation for Edge Functions, and AI Orchestration Layer/Nodely specific setup for their services.
 Supabase Edge Functions can also have a `.env` file locally when using `supabase functions serve` (e.g., to include `UPSTASH_REDIS_REST_URL` and `UPSTASH_REDIS_REST_TOKEN`).
-PicaOS would similarly manage its Upstash credentials.
+AI Orchestration Layer would similarly manage its Upstash credentials.
 2.  **Obtain Keys:**
     *   **Supabase:** From your Supabase project dashboard (Settings > API).
     *   **Google GenAI SDK:** From Google AI Studio or Google Cloud Console.
     *   **ElevenLabs API:** From your ElevenLabs account dashboard.
     *   **Sentry DSN:** From your Sentry project settings.
     *   **Upstash Redis:** From your Upstash console ([console.upstash.com](https://console.upstash.com/)) after creating a database (REST URL and Read/Write tokens).
-    *   **PicaOS, Dappier, Nodely:** Refer to specific setup instructions for these services to obtain necessary API keys, endpoints, or credentials.
+    *   **AI Orchestration Layer, Dappier, Nodely:** Refer to specific setup instructions for these services to obtain necessary API keys, endpoints, or credentials.
 These might involve authentication tokens or service account keys.
 3.  **Secure Management:**
     *   Ensure `.env` files are listed in `.gitignore` to prevent committing them to version control.
     *   For Expo builds (EAS Build), use [Build Secrets](https://docs.expo.dev/build/secrets/) to securely provide these environment variables during the build process.
     *   For Supabase Edge Functions, set environment variables in the Supabase Dashboard or via the `supabase secrets set` CLI command for deployed functions.

 ## 2.6.
-PicaOS Setup
+AI Orchestration Layer Setup

-PicaOS acts as the AI orchestration layer.
+AI Orchestration Layer acts as the AI orchestration layer.
 Depending on its deployment model (self-hosted, managed service, or library integrated into another backend like Nodely/Supabase Functions):

-*   **If PicaOS is a separate service to run locally:**
+*   **If AI Orchestration Layer is a separate service to run locally:**
-    1. Navigate to the PicaOS service directory (e.g., `/picaos_service`).
+    1. Navigate to the AI Orchestration Layer service directory (e.g., `/picaos_service`).
     2. Follow its specific `README.md` for installation (e.g., `npm install` or `pip install -r requirements.txt`) and running instructions (e.g., `npm start` or `python main.py`).
     3. Ensure its local endpoint is correctly configured in the Expo app's `.env` file (`EXPO_PUBLIC_PICAOS_API_ENDPOINT`).
-*   **If PicaOS is a library/SDK used by other backend components:**
+*   **If AI Orchestration Layer is a library/SDK used by other backend components:**
     1. Its dependencies will be part of the parent service (e.g., a Supabase Edge Function or Nodely workflow).
-    2. Configuration (API keys for Google GenAI, ElevenLabs, etc., that PicaOS uses) will be managed within that parent service's environment variables.
+    2. Configuration (API keys for Google GenAI, ElevenLabs, etc., that AI Orchestration Layer uses) will be managed within that parent service's environment variables.
-*   **Consult PicaOS Specific Documentation:** Detailed setup for PicaOS, including any necessary SDKs or tools for developers to interact with or test it, will be in its dedicated documentation.
+*   **Consult AI Orchestration Layer Specific Documentation:** Detailed setup for AI Orchestration Layer, including any necessary SDKs or tools for developers to interact with or test it, will be in its dedicated documentation.

 ## 2.7.
 Sentry Project Setup